ME3Tweaks/LegendaryExplorer/README.md

 [Check out our github wiki](https://github.com/ME3Tweaks/ME3Explorer/wiki) which has tutorials on various modding subjects.
 Want to contribute?
 Sign up for github and start writing tutorials today for other users.

 ## Features
-All releases starting with 3.0.7.0 on this fork are signed with the ME3Tweaks code signing certificate.
+All stable releases starting with 3.0.7.0 on this fork are signed with the ME3Tweaks code signing certificate.

 Some highlights of features that were developed on this fork:
  - Jumplists in the taskbar allow you to right click to open tools